acapozucca/helloworld/product.helloworld/README.md

 ## Final remarks

-This guidelines explain how to come up with a development environment such that:
+These guidelines explain how to come up with a development environment such that:

 - the build of the application is automatically done using maven,
 - the setup of a local testing environment is automatically made using Vagrant, and